How To Get OSHA Certified

 - OSHA 30-Hour Course: Designed for supervisors or workers with safety responsibilities, providing more in-depth training.

-- Industry-Specific Courses: Available for construction and general industry.
+- Industry-Specific Courses: Available for construction and general industry, including specialized safety workflows tied to job hazard analysis and OSHA 10 training requirements.

-📋 Employers can track training compliance using Daily Report Templates to ensure workers have completed the required OSHA courses.
+📋 Employers can track training compliance using daily report templates and centralized field reports to ensure workers have completed required OSHA courses and safety briefings.to ensure workers have completed the required OSHA courses.

 2. Find an Authorized Training Provider